Psychology of Selling

 If you’ll Google the term psychology, you’ll have this result:

-The scientific study of the human mind and its functions, especially those affecting behaviour in a given context.
+The scientific study of the human mind and its functions, especially those affecting behavior in a given context.

 In layman’s term, the study of human behavior and their reaction to certain actions.
 Human psychology plays an important role to optimize your sales or marketing strategy.
 In this article, we’ll see how certain psychological triggers can help you get customers to say yes to what you’re asking.